 2) Direct rectal insufflation

-3) Injecting under the skin directly around lesions such as tumors or infections.
-Ozone can also be injected under the gumline during dental procedures to treat infected teeth.
+3) Injecting under the skin directly around lesions such as tumors or infections

-4) Breathing in ozone that has been perculated through olive oil first.
-This method makes the ozone safe to breathe
+4) Breathing in ozone that has been percolated through olive oil first.
+This method makes the ozone safe to breathe and can help treat cancer and inflammatory conditions of the respiratory tract.

 5) Bagging an affected area of the body with the ozone gas to allow for a direct external effect on the area needing treatment.

-Ozone canaslso be infused into olive oil to provide a safe wound ointment.
+6) Ozone can be infused into olive oil to provide a safe topical ointment.
+It can further be enhanced by the addition of essential oils.

 Once in the body, the ozone will combine with small protein and fat molecules to form substances called ozonides that can readily enter the cells.
 Straight ozone is unstable and will react quickly with the tissues it comes in contact with.
 Ozonides, however, are more stable and can provide benefit for days or even weeks after a treatment.